Renovamen/OI-ACM/README.md

 &nbsp;
 ## Blog

-The description, solution and source of each problem can be seen on [this blog](https://renovamen.github.io/Just-OI-ACM/) (adapted from [Hux Blog](https://github.com/Huxpro/huxpro.github.io))
+The description, solution and source of each problem can be seen on [this blog](https://oi-acm.renovamen.ink).

 &nbsp;
 ## Problem List